 The first step an employee should take if they suffer from a hostile work environment should be asking the offending and hostile employee to cease their bad communication or behavior.
-If the employee finds it difficult to do it alone, he should seek the help of a manager or human resources.
+If the employee finds it difficult to do it alone, he or she should seek the help of a manager or human resources.

-Revenge is illegal
+Remember That Revenge is Illegal

-Especially in cases where you report the behavior of a manager or supervisor to the appropriate HR manager or employee, this behavior must stop.
+Especially in cases where you report the behavior of a manager or supervisor to the appropriate HR manager or employee, hostile behavior must stop.
 Also, the person reported may not retaliate against you in response to the reporting of inappropriate behavior.

-Ask for help
+Ask for Help

-An employee who suffers from a hostile work environment and tries to stop the behavior without success must, however, speak to his manager, his employer, or his HR personnel.
+An employee who suffers from a hostile work environment and tries to stop the behavior without success must speak to his manager, his employer, or his HR personnel.
 The first step to getting help is to ask for help.
 Your employer should have the opportunity to investigate a complaint and eliminate the behavior.

 A hostile lawsuit will be a long-term alternative, which you will establish if the employer is unaware of the situation and has no opportunity to combat the hostile behavior and the environment.
-This is in your hands because, in most workplaces, aggressive and aggressive behavior is observed and treated when it is evident or seen by many employees.
+This is in your hands because, in most workplaces, aggressive behavior is observed and treated when it is evident or seen by many employees.

 However, you may be surprised at the vigilance of your employer to prevent current and future accidents that can contribute to a hostile work environment.
 Many employers view harassment and a hostile work environment as actions that deserve to be stopped after a confirmed investigation.
 Allow the business owner to do the right thing.

-This is especially true if you ask the person to stop, and the behavior continues.
-By the way, it's always the first step in tackling inappropriate work behavior - ask the boss or co-worker who acts inappropriately to stop.
+This is especially true if you ask the person to stop and the behavior continues.
+By the way, it's always the first step in tackling inappropriate work behavior: ask the boss or co-worker who acts inappropriately to stop.